learn-co-curriculum/react-hooks-redux-delete-codealong/readme.md

 }
 ```

-Using `Math.random()*10000000000000000` will generate a long random number each
+Using `uuid()` will generate a long random string each
 time a todo is created.
-Now, instead of just storing an array of strings, we'll
+Now, instead of just storing an array of strings in our store,
-be storing an array of objects.
+we'll be storing an array of objects.

 This causes a problem 'downstream', though: we need to update our TodosContainer
 to pass the correct content.